 1/4 teaspoon red pepper flakes, plus more for sprinkling

-2 to 4 tablespoons water, or as necessary to reach your desired consistency
+2 to 4 tablespoons water or coconut milk, or as necessary to reach your desired consistency

 Optional garnishes: sprinkling of chopped roasted peanuts and additional red pepper flakes